juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ## Managing a conversation flow

 Assume that a chatbot can understand a user's input perfectly.
 In such a case,  the chatbot still needs to decide how to best respond to the user's input and move a conversation forward gracefully.
 Just like a person, a chatbot can carry on a conversation in many different directions depending on a user's input and the goals of a conversation.
-For example, if the goal of a conversation is to help users no matter what, a chatbot would respond to a user's request whenever such a request is raised during their chat (Figure 2).
+For example, if the goal of a conversation is to help users no matter what, a chatbot would act so.
+Figure 2 shows that Clara the chatbot switches the context twice to help user Joe and then picks up the flow to move a conversation forward.
 However, if the goal of a conversation is to [elicit information from a user](https://dl.acm.org/doi/10.1145/3381804), a chatbot may ask the user to hold on his/her questions until the interview is finished (Figure 3).

 Since it is very difficult to anticipate how a user would behave in a conversation, it is not possible to plan a chatbot's every move in advance.
 Moreover, many factors including human spontaneity will most likely prompt a user to digress from a planned conversation flow.

-Figure 2 shows an example where the user (Joe) didn't follow the chatbot's asking ("ready to get started?").
-Instead, Joe asked the chatbot to help.
-Similarly, in Figure 5, instead of replying to the chatbot with a name, the user asked the chatbot its name.
-Figure 6 shows another example where a chatbot helps a user order a pizza.
-Before the chatbot finishes gathering all the info, the user interrupts the flow by asking a question about a coupon.
+Figure 2 shows Joe's two digressions from a flow.
+Figure 5 shows another user digression: instead of replying to the chatbot with a name, the user asked the chatbot its name.
+Figure 6 shows yet another example where a pizza-ordering chatbot gets interrupted by the user's question about a coupon.

 ![The screenshot showing a chatbot helps a user order a pizza.
 It starts by asking the user the size of the pizza to order.](/assets/uploads/fig6-1.png)